News

 We need your help.
 Support local, independent news.
 BenitoLink is a nonprofit news website that reports on San Benito County.
 Our team is committed to this community and providing essential, accurate information to our fellow residents.
 It is expensive to produce local news and community support is what keeps the news flowing.
 Please consider supporting BenitoLink, San Benito County’s news.

-Carmel has a BA in Natural Sciences/Biodiversity Stewardship from San Jose State University and an AA in Communications Studies from West Valley Community College.
-She reports on science and the environment, arts and human interest pieces.
-Carmel has worked in the ecological and communication fields and is an avid creative writer and hiker.
-She has been reporting for BenitoLink since May, 2018 and covers Science and the Environment and Arts and Culture.
+Carmel has a BA in Natural Sciences/Biodiversity Stewardship from San Jose State University and an AA in Communications Studies from West Valley Community College and she reports on science and the environment....